8 Low-Key Signs You Had A Rough Childhood & It's Still Affecting You Today

 Advertisement

-Unsurprisingly, many people who had extremely abusive home lives can’t remember their childhoods.
+When you experience really bad trauma, your brain might try to protect you by blocking memories out.
+Unsurprisingly, many people who had extremely abusive home lives can't remember their childhoods.

 Advertisement

-8. They clamor for attention
+8. You clamor for attention

-Go to any classroom and find the most attention-seeking kid, and I can almost guarantee you that they have a rough life at home.
+Go to any classroom and find the most attention-seeking kid, and it's almost a guarantee that they have a rough life at home.
+The more a person clamors for attention, the more likely it is that it's a cry for help.

 Attention-seeking behavior, particularly acting out, tends to be a sign of a person who grew up with extreme neglect.
-Getting attention is addictive for them because they never had it when they needed it the most.
+Getting attention is compulsory for them because they never had it when they needed it the most.